Malin Freeborn

 Why BIND Rules Don't Allow Players to Go for the Eyes

-(a story about spreadsheet failure) I’ve considered changing BIND’s ’to-hit’ system to let players ‘go for the eyes’ (or a headshot, or otherwise decide to attempt a vitals shot), and decided against it.
+I’ve considered changing BIND’s ’to-hit’ system to let players ‘go for the eyes’ (or a headshot, or otherwise decide to attempt a vitals shot), and decided against it.
+My reasons sit below, but expect lots of boring numbers.
+You have been warned. (or just skip to the conclusions)

 Read More